nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 and to specifically request a generic.

 [^1]: The "authorized generic" in this case appears to be related to
     the delivery device (inhaler) still being under patent.
-By selling an "authorized generic" through a third party, the drug manufacturer is hoping to lower the cost of the drug just enough to discourage other companies developing a competing generic.
-The end result is higher prices for consumers, and it doesn't help that drug companies have a strong economic incentive to do this.
+How this works is a whole separate blog post, but the short version is that by selling an "authorized generic" through a third party, the drug manufacturer is hoping to lower the cost of the drug just enough to discourage other companies developing a competing generic with an unpatented delivery mechanism.

 # The Price is Revealed